yemikudaisi/joint-military-symbology-java/README.md

 ### Enities\Entity types\Entity subtype

-The library can generate a Tree of Entites, types, sub types and modifiers for a given symbols set.
+The lis capable of generating a Tree of Entites, types, sub types and modifiers for a given symbols set.
 To access this use:
 ```
 SymbolSetEntityModifierTree h = MilitarySymbolFactory.createSymbolSetEntityModifierTree(SymbolSets.LandUnits);